manonpbart/Machine-Learning-for-Optical-Communication/README.md

 <img width="795" height="280" alt="d740a282-dfc4-48dc-ad6f-7441108470b0" src="https://github.com/user-attachments/assets/435cdf41-22da-4477-bfb8-93e268594caa" />

-In the GenerativeModel code, there is a sample denoising convolutional autoencoder which reduces the effects of turbulence on input images.
+In the GenerativeModel code, there is a denoising convolutional autoencoder which reduces the effects of turbulence on input images.
 This can be called using:

         autoenc = ConvAutoencoder(
             input_shape=images.shape[1:],